Icon-Newsletter

 Should You Send Your Kids Back to School?

-What is Distance Learning?
+What is Distance Learning in the Philippines?

 distance learning in the Philippines - what is distance learning?

-Distance learning is a method of education where the teacher and student are separated geographically.[3]
+Distance learning, also known as correspondence education, is a method of education where the teacher and student are separated geographically.[1]
 There’s no interaction between students and little face-to-face interaction between students and their teachers.

 In a distance learning format, students may get their learning materials or modules via snail mail, e-mail, or the internet.
 Learning assessments can be in the form of written exams or assignments, performance tasks, or portfolios.
-Students can also ask for support through the telephone, snail mail, e-mail, or instant messaging applications used by their teachers.

-Distance Learning vs Online Learning vs Homeschooling
+Distance Learning vs. Online Learning vs. Homeschooling

 distance learning in the Philippines - distance learning vs online learning vs homeschooling

-1. Location
+📚 Location

-On the other hand, both the learner and the educator can be physically near each other with online learning.
+On the other hand, the learner and the educator can be physically near each other with online learning.
 For example, there can be online learning even when the teacher and the student are inside the classroom at the same time.

-2. Interaction
+📚 Interaction

 Online learning is part of a blended learning technique[6] that uses both digital and traditional modes of classroom interaction.